ad-jucandum-evolvere/GridGames/README.md

 - [Python 3.7 or above](https://www.python.org/downloads/)
 - [Makelove](https://github.com/pfirsich/makelove)

-LÖVE and Makelove should be in your PATH environment variable.
+LÖVE, Python, and Makelove should be in your PATH environment variable.

 ### Building the game